-|YAMAMOTO Aya||Program Research Associate|
+|YAMAMOTO Aya||Research Associate|

 This program aims at providing realistic perspectives and options to facilitate the transformation towards a society that can flexibly respond to environmental changes caused by human activities such as global warming and air pollution, as well as to natural disasters.
 To demonstrate the significance of global environmental sustainability for human society, we need to make intellectually explicit the links between environmental change on the one hand, and social issues such as livelihood, inequality, social security and conflict on the other, and reinforce understanding of these links in the real world.

-|KARATSU Fukiko||Program Research Associate|
+|KARATSU Fukiko||Research Associate|

-More than 60% of the world’s population resides in Asia and the regions surrounding it.
-Over a third of global economic activity occurs there.
-Within these places lies an incredible diversity of cultures, histories, societies, economies, livelihoods, and ecologies.
+More than 60% of the world’s population resides in Asia and over a third of global economic activity occurs there.
+Asia is comprised of an incredible diversity of cultures, histories, societies, economies, livelihoods, and ecologies.
 Asia is also affected by myriad global and local environmental issues, such as population increase, air, water, soil, and coastal pollution, increasing greenhouse gas emissions, and biodiversity loss.
-At the same time, growing wealth disparity, social isolation, rising levels of poverty, and the disappearance of traditional cultures and knowledge.
+The region is also affected by growing wealth disparity, social isolation, rising levels of poverty, and the disappearance of traditional cultures and knowledge.
 The combination of migration between the countryside and cities, rural depopulation, and urban concentration is accompanied by rapid socio-cultural change, over-exploitation of resources, and deterioration of natural environments.
 Both urban and rural lifeworlds are disintegrating rapidly.

 In reconstructing the lifeworld concept and highlighting the reciprocal linkages between rural and urban spaces, Program 3 designs lifeworlds of sustainability and wellbeing and co-creates concrete pathways for their realization.
-Program research is based on the diverse world-views and experiences of the ways in which humanity and nature can exist have accumulated.
-Pre-existing, yet latent, diverse socio-cultural elements, such as livelihood styles, lay knowledge, conflict resolution strategies, and the vitality of the people themselves can be called upon to address problems and help to chart a course toward possible future societies.
-Program 3 builds upon these experiences and knowledges of human-nature interaction to propose concrete changes needed to achieve a sustainable society.
+Program research is based on the diverse world-views and accumulation of experience of human-nature co-existence.
+Latent socio-cultural elements such as livelihood styles, lay knowledge, conflict resolution strategies, and the vitality of the people themselves, can be called upon to address contemporary problems and to help chart a course toward possible future societies.
+Program 3 builds upon such experience and knowledge of human-nature interaction to propose concrete changes needed to achieve a sustainable society.